rubenroo/Chatbot-V1/README.md

 # What the chatbot can do
 The chatbot demonstrates the techniques mentioned above.
-The following converstation is possible:
+The following questions are possible:

 - Say hello to the chatbot
 - Ask for tips in case of sleep problems